reactjs/react.dev/content/docs/context.md

 A React component that allows Consumers to subscribe to context changes.

-Takes one prop, `value`, which will be passed to the [render prop](/docs/render-props.html) of child Consumers for the matching context anywhere in the component tree.
+Accepts a `value` prop to be passed to Consumers that are descendants of this Provider.
 One Provider can be connected to many Consumers.
+Providers can be nested to override values deeper within the tree.

 ### `Consumer`